ManhTrinhNguyen/jenkins-exercise/README.md

             -v /var/run/docker.sock:/var/run/docker.sock: This will mount docker CLI to Jenkins container so docker CLI will available in jenkins container jenkins/jenkins: Jenkins Image
         ```
-    4. Install Docker Inside Jenkins container so I have Docker CLI available in Jenkins : `curl https://get.docker.com/ > dockerinstall && chmod 777 dockerinstall && ./dockerinstall`
+    - Install Docker Inside Jenkins container so I have Docker CLI available in Jenkins : `curl https://get.docker.com/ > dockerinstall && chmod 777 dockerinstall && ./dockerinstall`
-    5. Inside jenkins container as root: `chmod o=rw /var/run/docker.sock` to make other user can use docker CLI in the container
+    - Inside jenkins container as root: `chmod o=rw /var/run/docker.sock` to make other user can use docker CLI in the container
+2. When Jenkins available I can take the IP Address and the port to access.
+    - To create a Node Pipeline I need to configure Credentials to get access to source code
+    - Configure Nodejs so that Node will be available in Jenkins
+    - Configure Webhook Trigger pipeline to trigger pipeline whenever developer push code to a Repo
+    - Create Jenkinsfile to create pipeline
+        - From Pipeline enable : GitHub hook trigger for GITScm polling
+        - From Github : `In the Repo go to : Setting -> Webhook -> Add Webhook`
+        - Dynamic increment App version
+        - Dynamic Commit to a repo when done .